VuongNM/vuongnm.github.io/_posts/2022-05-14-occam-razor.md

 ![image](/images/pills.jpg)

-More daunting question: would a model treated as blackbox and trained by random param search pass Tony the chad ?
+More daunting question: would a model treated as blackbox and trained by random param search pass Tony the Chad ?
 Probably not!
 Quite frankly, I fear doing it that way.

 Let me convince you with something more scientific.